-Berlin has gone through many hard times and golden ages alternatively and frequently in History.
+The city has gone through many hard times and golden ages alternatively and frequently in History.
 Accordingly, this historic city has gained the reputation of being one of the most dynamic metropolises on earth.
-From palaces to bunkers, nature park to techno temples, you’ll find a heady mix of fun things to do in Berlin.
+From palaces to bunkers, nature parks to techno temples, you’ll find a heady mix of fun things to do in Berlin.

-There are such a significant number of activities in Berlin it’s difficult to pick.
-However, there are 15 activities in Berlin you should not miss when you’re in Berlin.
+There are such a significant number of activities that it’s difficult to pick.
+However, there are 15 activities you should not miss when you’re in Berlin.
 On the off chance that you’ve been to Berlin, you most likely know the accompanying.
 I trust you do.
-If not or in case you’re a novice these are the best fifteen things for you to see and do in Berlin.
+If not or in case you’re a novice these are the best fifteen things for you to see and do.
 A while later, you probably won’t be prepared to state the well-known words “Ich canister Ein Berliner”, yet you will have a great deal to tell at home.
 Furthermore: I do have an uncommon tip for you at each point that will make the experience surprisingly better.

 - Top 15 Things To Do In Berlin